Land Stewardship: Savanna Clearing, Moraine Kettles – Dane County Chapter

 Volunteer Service Agreement

-If you’re joining us for the first time at an event, please complete the fillable Volunteer Services Agreement Form and email it (along with any questions) to Dan Watson, (Daniel_Watson@nps.gov).
-You should also complete the form if you don’t have a Volunteer Services Agreement Form on file, or completed one prior to January 2022.
+Joining us for the first time at an event?
+Please complete the fillable Volunteer Services Agreement Form and email it (along with any questions) to National Park Service, (iatr_vip_ice_age_trail@nps.gov).
+You should also complete the form if you don’t have a Volunteer Services Agreement Form on file, or have not completed one in the past 12 months.

 Additional information for first-time volunteers.